ChengyuanPang/Internal-tide-displacements-enhance-surface-interior-heat-exchange-in-the-Indonesian-Seas/README.md

 # Internal-tide-displacements-enhance-surface-interior-heat-exchange-in-the-Indonesian-Seas

-This project provides the raw data and codes to reproduce the figures of a paper submitted to GRL The raw data are saved in Matlab data format.
+This project provides the raw data and codes to reproduce the figures of a paper submitted to GRL.
+The raw data and codes are saved in Matlab data format.
 Plsese download all files into a folder and run the Script_GRL.m under MATLAB.
-The code and data to reproduce key results are shown below.
 Full model outputs are available upon request to the corresponding author.

 ## Raw Data